robertbraeutigam/scan/README.md

 * The specification of Controls they offer
 * A uniform wiring interface

-SCAN is designed to work with smart(er) devices.
-That means that it is assumed that each device knows the meaning, the semantics of what it does.
-For example while there could be devices with generic input/output capabilities, to be compatible with SCAN, these devices would need some configuration capabilities (outside of the scope of this specification) to tell what those inputs *are* in a particular setup.

-It isn't enough for a device to publish a value of an "analogue input" in Volts for example.
-It has to know that input is connected to a thermistor and is actually measuring the _temperature of the engine_.
+SCAN is designed to work in a distributed fashion.
+All devices are potentially data acquisition or control devices or both, with two devices already capable of working together without any dedicated control device or server.
+Introducing more components does not require any central component to exist either.

 All data is defined as a time-series.
 That is, each data point has a time when it was produced, and all the related data elements produced at that instant.
-Data elements are not defined in terms of technology (like 32bit or 64bit numbers), but in terms of what *kind* of data elements they are.
+Data elements are not defined in terms of format (like 32bit or 64bit numbers), but in terms of what *kind* of data elements they are.
 Whether they represent an Identification (ID) of some sort, or an Event, or a Measurement (see relevant chapter).